pravinchandankhede/pravinchandankhede.github.io/_posts/2025-04-20-ModelContextProtocolTestingUsingInspector.md

 ---
-title: Inspecting tools for an Model Context Protocol server using @modelcontextprotocol/inspector tool
+title: Inspecting tools for an Model Context Protocol server using inspector tool
 date: 2025-04-20 10:30:30 +/-TTTT
 categories: [Architecture, Agentic AI, Model Context Protocol, Testing]
-tags: [@modelcontextprotocol/inspector, semantic kernel, ai, ai agents, plugins, planner, llm, vector store, mcp, .NET]     # TAG names should always be lowercase
+tags: [inspector, semantic kernel, ai, ai agents, plugins, planner, llm, vector store, mcp, .NET]     # TAG names should always be lowercase
 description: In this post I will show how to test a mcp server using inspector tool.
 We will utilise a mcp server created in my earlier blog post.
 media_subpath: "/assets/images/posts/2025-04-20"
 ---